 Freehand Pride Rings

 To show off your pride for equality, choose these double-stacked Pride wedding bands.
-Rather than having your tattoo artist create a perfectly symmetrical design, have the artist freehand the ring and enjoy the imperfections that come with it, much like marriage itself.
+Rather than having your tattoo artist create a perfectly symmetrical design, have them freehand the ring and enjoy the imperfections that come with it, much like marriage itself.

 Nothing is better than showing how strong your love is than a symbol that reflects that.
 Instead of selecting a wedding band tattoo, have an anchor tattooed on your ring finger so that you have a lasting symbol of your love and a constant reminder of your partner.